Iowa Restaurant Association

 In early 1995, the State Association of Beverage Retail Establishments joined forces with the IRA.
 The combined organization changed its name to the Iowa Hospitality Association.
 However, the group returned to its original name in 2005.

 The IRA represents the legislative interests of the restaurant and retail beverage industry in Des Moines and Washington, D.C.
 Locally, the Association has a lobbyist who monitors current legislation related to the industry.
 Iowa also has a long history of participation in the NRA’s Annual Public Affairs Conference in Washington, D.C.
 Each year a delegation of Iowa restaurateurs and tavern owners meet with national leaders and discuss the interests of state’s food and beverage industry, and the impact potential national legislation may have.

 The Association is a recognized as in leader in food safety education.
 In 2001, the IRA Educational Foundation (IRAEF) was created.
 The IRAEF’s objective is to provide premier educational programs and services to members.
 In 2002, one of those programs included the first ProStart School to Career partnership in Davenport Central High School.
-Today there are nine schools participating and the IRAEF hosts a annual state ProStart Culinary Competition.
+Today there are over 350 Iowa ProStart students representing 22 high schools and the IRAEF hosts a annual state ProStart Culinary Competition.